-1. have an awareness of commonly used assessment tools related to occupational performance in children and in adult populations;
+- 1. have an awareness of commonly used assessment tools related to occupational performance in children, adult and elderly populations; - 2. be able to critically evaluate an assessment tool;

-- 2. be able to critically evaluate an assessment tool; - 3. be able to select an appropriate assessment tool consistent with a client-centered approach to therapy.
+3. be able to select an appropriate assessment tool consistent with a client-centered approach to therapy.